hugomelendez/openshift-cicd-pipelines/README.md

 * Two Git repositories are needed:

   * The application repository
-  * The configuration files repository
+  * The application configuration repository

-* The application repository must have a file called **template.yaml** representing the entire application (DeploymentConfig, BuildConfig, etc.) inside a directory called **openshift**
+* The application repository must have a file called **template.yaml** representing the entire application (DeploymentConfig, BuildConfig, etc.) inside a directory called **openshift**.

 ```
   └── openshift